 303-497-1837 or firstname.lastname@example.org

-Before joining CISL in March 2021, Thomas was the director of Research Computing at the University of Colorado Boulder and is also one of the two founding executive directors of the Center for Research Data and Digital Scholarship and a faculty member in the Libraries.
+Thomas Hauser was named CISL Director in October 2023, having served as Interim Director starting in November 2022 after joining CISL as director of the Technology Development Division in March 2021.
+Before joining CISL, Thomas was the director of Research Computing at the University of Colorado Boulder and is also one of the two founding executive directors of the Center for Research Data and Digital Scholarship and a faculty member in the libraries.
 Thomas has chaired the Rocky Mountain Advanced Computing Consortium (RMACC), through which about 30 academic and research institutions promote access to high-performance computing.
 He also has a deep interest in diversity, inclusion, and workforce issues, such as encouraging the formation of the RMACC chapter of Women in HPC.
-Thomas earned his Ph.D. in mechanical engineering, specializing in computational fluid dynamics from the University of Technology in Munich, Germany.
+Thomas earned his Ph.D. in mechanical engineering, specializing in computational fluid dynamics, from the University of Technology in Munich, Germany.

 303-497-1236 or email@example.com